TRAVEL UPDATES FOR COVID-19

 There are currently no travel restrictions in the state of Wyoming or Natrona County.

-Casper/Natrona County International Airport continues to welcome flights from Denver and Salt Lake, with car rentals available at the airport.
+Casper/Natrona County International Airport continues to welcome daily flights from Denver and Salt Lake, with car rentals available at the airport.

 Things to know as you travel the state of Wyoming